Aumann AG (OTCMKTS:AUUMF) Short Interest Update

-Aumann AG (OTCMKTS:AUUMF) saw a large decline in short interest in November.
+Aumann AG (OTCMKTS:AUUMF) was the recipient of a large decline in short interest in the month of November.
 As of November 15th, there was short interest totalling 100 shares, a decline of 96.3% from the October 31st total of 2,700 shares.
-Based on an average trading volume of 300 shares, the days-to-cover ratio is currently 0.3 days.
+Based on an average trading volume of 300 shares, the short-interest ratio is presently 0.3 days.

 Aumann Company Profile